core-wg/resource-directory/draft-ietf-core-resource-directory.md

 # Changelog

 changes from -27 to -28

+* Security policies / link confidentiality: Point out the RD's obligations that follow from such a policy.

 * Simple registration: clarify term "regular registration" by introducing it along with the reference to {{registration}}